 r8y, memory-optimized instance family

-This instance family uses in-house ARM-based YiTian 710 processors and the fourth-generation SHENLONG architecture to provide predictable and consistent ultra-high performance.
-This instance family improves storage performance, network performance, and computing stability by an order of magnitude by using fast path acceleration of chips.
+Introduction: This instance family uses in-house Arm-based YiTian 710 processors and the fourth-generation SHENLONG architecture to provide predictable and consistent ultra-high performance.
+This instance family utilizes fast path acceleration on chips to improve storage performance, network performance, and computing stability by an order of magnitude.

 Compute: